melezhik/swat-examples/mongodb-http/README.md

 # SYNOPSIS

 Swat tests for mongodb http interface.
-This is simple test suit could be used in various CI processes, f.e. when running tests in travis.
+This is simple test suit could be used in various CI processes, f.e. when running tests in Travis.

 # INSTALL